oliver1112/Real-Time-Object-Detection-with-Live-Camera/README.md

 Final project for deep learning course.

 ## Overview
 This repo shows how to use Intel RealSense cameras with existing Deep Neural Network algorithms.
 The demo is similar to [MobileNet Single-Shot Detector](https://github.com/opencv/opencv/blob/3.4.0/samples/dnn/ssd_mobilenet_object_detection.cpp) provided with `opencv`.
-We modify it to work with Intel RealSense cameras and take advantage of depth data (in a very basic way).
+We modify it to work with Intel RealSense cameras and take advantage of depth data.

 The demo will load existing [Caffe model](https://github.com/chuanqi305/MobileNet-SSD) and use it to classify objects within the RGB image.
 Once object is detected, the demo will calculate approximate distance to the object using the depth data